snowshoe-hiawatha

 March 4, 2016 By James Smedley

+The Outsider – Photography In Algoma is a 4-part blog series providing tips and techniques to improve your photography.
 Photography in Algoma provides incredible opportunities for broad scenic landscape shots.
-But like any complex and beautiful wilderness, narrowing in on the tiny details of the beach, the water, or forest floor provides tremendous opportunities for captivating shots.
-Close-up or macro photography is best done with a dedicated macro or micro lens or with a […]
+But like any complex and beautiful wilderness, narrowing in on the tiny details of the beach, the water, or the forest floor provides tremendous opportunities […]